Peace on Earth (Peabo Bryson album)

 Peace on Earth is the seventeenth studio album by American singer Peabo Bryson.
 It was released by Angel Records on November 4, 1997 in the United States.
 Produced by Canadian musician Robbie Buchanan, it marked Bryson's first Christmas album.
 The standard edition of Peace on Earth consists of ten tracks, featuring the original song "Born on Christmas Day" and nine cover versions of Christmas standards and carols, two of which are duets featuring recording artists Sandi Patti and Roberta Flack.
 Upon release, Peace on Earth failed to chart, though Christmas with You, a 2005 reissue, released by Time Life, peaked at number 10 on the US Top Holiday Albums chart in 2006.
+It also includes the song "As Long As There's Christmas" with Roberta Flack, from the end credits of the 1997 Disney Christmas film Beauty and the Beast: The Enchanted Christmas as he returned from the theme song to the first film, he was considering dueting the song with Celine Dion but she was unavailable at the time.

 Critical reception

 AllMusic editor Jason Ankeny rated the album three stars out of five.

 Track listing

 All tracks were produced and arranged by Robbie Buchanan; except "My Gift Is You," produced Hibiki Hanasaka and co-produced by Tom Keane.